 Mario’s association with the Univision family continued in January 2004 through an exclusive long-term consulting relationship with Univision Communications, Inc. (within New Skies Media, Inc,) and later in 2012, with Grupo Televisa.

-Mario is a Phi Beta Kappa graduate of Cornell University (Ithaca, New York) where he earned the Bachelor of Arts Degree in May, 1985.
+Mario is a Phi Beta Kappa graduate of Cornell University (Ithaca, New York) where he earned the Bachelor of Arts Degree.

-Mario is also a graduate of the University of Minnesota School of Law (Minneapolis, Minnesota) where he earned the Juris Doctor Degree in May, 1988.
+Mario is also a graduate of the University of Minnesota School of Law (Minneapolis, Minnesota) where he earned the Juris Doctor Degree.